SleepyG11/localizer/README.md

     - leading `!` invert interval
     - have priority over plural categories
     ```
     [3]     Match number 3 only
     [3,5]   Match all numbers between 3 and 5 (both inclusive)
     (3,5)   Match all numbers between 3 and 5 (both exclusive)
     [3,5)   Match all numbers between 3 (inclusive) and 5 (exclusive)
     [3,]    Match all numbers bigger or equal 3
     [,5)    Match all numbers less than 5
     ![3]
 Match all numbers except 3
     ![3,5]  Match all numbers less than 3 or bigger than 5
     ```
 - `undefined` or `null` are **ignored**
--  Any other type will be converted to string
+-  any other type will be converted to string

 **Example**
 ```js